moj-analytical-services/user-guidance/source/documentation/get-started.md

 - access the Analytical Platform Control Panel
 - explore data on the Analytical Platform
-- begin developing your application in either JupyterLab or RStudio
+- begin developing your application in JupyterLab, RStudio or Visual Studio Code
 - contribute to the Analytical Platform User Guidance

 ## Before you begin